demisto/content/Packs/Core/Playbooks/playbook-Suspicious_SaaS_Access_From_a_TOR_Exit_Node_README.md

 This playbook is designed to handle the following alerts:
 - Suspicious SaaS API call from a Tor exit node
-- Suspicious SaaS API call from a Tor exit node via Mobile Device
+- Suspicious SaaS API call from a Tor exit node via a mobile device
 - Suspicious API call from a Tor exit node
 - Suspicious Kubernetes API call from a Tor exit node